NCIP/caintegrator/README.md

 Welcome to the caIntegrator Project!
 ==============================

-caIntegrator is a web-based software application that allows researchers to set up custom, caBIG®-compatible web portals to conduct integrative research, with no  programming experience required.
+caIntegrator is a web-based software application that allows researchers to set up custom web portals to conduct integrative research, with no  programming experience required.
 These portals bring together heterogeneous clinical, microarray and medical imaging data to enrich multidisciplinary research.

 caIntegrator is distributed under the BSD 3-Clause License.